 Why is it important to have a mobile-friendly website?
 Between February 2021 and 2022, 56.15% of internet traffic came from mobile with desktop taking the second spot with 41.52 % and tablet with 2.43% – the gap between the contenders keep growing with each passing year.
 People of all ages are getting comfortable with portable devices; thus, they want to access brand content at any given time and place.
 Not just access, they also want to share influencers’ posts with like-minded individuals, the in-built functionality on mobile/tablets makes this task easier than ever before.
 Let’s not forget that Google prefers pages that receive a huge influx of traffic – an IG Post with a link directing to the website can do a splendid job accomplishing this goal.
 Additionally, after arriving on the website, mobile users can call a brand associate for queries with the click of a button, a convenience absent on a desktop.

-In 2022, Twitter will create a new movement of Live Shopping.
+In 2023, Twitter will create a new movement of Live Shopping.

 Twitter consumers tend to be a little bit older than those found on Instagram, and much older than the TikTok or Snapchat crowd, according to pewresearch.
 Uploading Twitter content allows brand to reach diverse demographics.
 Twitter marketing is ready to become consumer-oriented with its upcoming features.
 The podium is testing its Live Shopping feature wherein users will be able to check the products through a live video stream.
 Here, the users will be able to engage with the live event too.
 So, brands and companies can get real-time engagement.
 It is all set to create a wave in the e-commerce market.

-Moreover, in video marketing it is set to gain centre stage in 2021.
+Moreover, in video marketing it is set to gain centre stage in 2023.
 So, the new trend awaiting is that brands are ready to include video content in their Twitter marketing strategies to reach maximum audience.
 Influencers had already started responding to Tweets and mix things up with interactive Tweet formats like Twitter Polls or test out using longer format Twitter threads.
 It has also rolled out its Twitter Communities feature wherein users can interact with other users based on their interests.
 The podium will allow the formation of small groups wherein users of similar interests can interact and share thoughts on a particular topic.
 It is also coming up with an audio feature called Twitter Spaces.
 It will be a prodigious way for brands to communicate with the audience.
 Brands are leveraging industry experts and using these features to connect with the relevant target audiences!

-If current practices are not yielding satisfying results, a brand's resources are being wasted on outdated trends.
 Influencer marketing trends are constantly evolving in response to changes happening in the physical and virtual domains.
 Hence, businesses and influencers must stay in the loop and upgrade themselves in response to the circumstances.
 Most seek help from a leading influencer marketing agency, as these professionals have the expertise to predict future trends in influencer marketing before they become mainstream.